 one of the 3 most popular.

 David Oswald has been a Perl user for over a decade, is an author of several

 CPAN modules, and maintainer of more.
 David also runs Salt Lake Perl Mongers.

 Ingy and David work well together and have decided to collaborate on a number

-of big projects that benefit Perl and Software Development.
-Inline was the
+of projects that will benefit Perl and Software Development.